Derek Tan contributed this article to NextInsight

 Conclusion:

 Pawnshop businesses have not been doing well in the past 3+ years.
-There were some regulatory changes in April 2015 which scrapped the auction for unredeemed pledges, allowing pawnshops to sell their goods directly to customers, which enabled them to create greater manpower efficiency, saving administrative costs, security costs and auction fees
+There were regulatory changes in April 2015 which scrapped the auction for unredeemed pledges, allowing pawnshops to sell their goods directly to customers, which enabled them to create greater manpower efficiency, saving administrative costs, security costs and auction fees

 Pawnshops are starting to be more innovative.
 They are starting to take in more products such as luxury branded bags etc.

 "Is this a very high risk business and will the pawnshop experience loan defaults?
 That will be the major concern for many investors.
 With LTV of 60% and below, and with property as collateral, what are the chances of loan defaults?
 This will only happen if property prices in Singapore fall more than 40%.
-I will not be really concerned about their debts given the trustworthy collateral such as properties and gold
+I will not be really concerned about their debts given the collateral such as properties and gold

 .”